-Harold Mitchell Centre
+Harold Mitchell Inclusive Education Centre

-About the Harold Mitchell Centre at Mount Barker High School
+About the Harold Mitchell Inclusive EducationCentre at Mount Barker High School

-In HMC, students are immersed in the Australian Curriculum, which is used as a guide for teachers to create focussed individual One Plan goals for each student in their class.
+In HMIEC, students are immersed in the Australian Curriculum, which is used as a guide for teachers to create focussed individual One Plan goals for each student in their class.
 These goals are designed within the general capabilities of the curriculum and include areas such as Literacy, Numeracy, Personal and Social and Critical and Creative Thinking goals.
 One Plan goals are set in conjunction with parents and carers in Term 1 of each school year and reviewed in Term 3.
 Assessment and reporting is based on student progression towards these personalised specific learning goals.
-Our senior secondary students, (Years 10 to 12) additionally complete work towards attaining their modified SACE, (South Australian Certificate of Education), by the time they finish Year 12.
-They all complete a modified SACE curriculum which is individualised and appropriate for each student.
+Our senior secondary students (Years 10 to 12) additionally complete work towards attaining their modified SACE (South Australian Certificate of Education) by the time they finish Year 12.
+They all complete a modified SACE curriculum that is individualised and appropriate for each student.
 This curriculum is discussed at One Plan meetings with parents/carers, and modified SACE goals are developed.
-Teachers use a variety of assessment tasks to provide evidence against what is reported in this report such as teacher observation, photos, student work and checklists.
+Teachers use a variety of assessment tasks to provide evidence against what is reported in this report, such as teacher observation, photos, student work and checklists.
 In addition to the general capabilities and modified SACE curriculum taught in each classroom, teachers use a variety of work from the Learning Areas in the Australian curriculum document.
 These areas include English, Mathematics, Science, HASS (Humanities and Social Sciences), The Arts, Technologies, Health and P.E.

 Our students participate in various opportunities around the local and wider community.
-These include ·
+These include:

-- Events organised by Ladies of Variety ·
+- Events organised by Ladies of Variety

 - Lincoln Park Horse and Human Rehabilitation Centre